 Note: The Department’s operations are not charged for new petty cash or change floats established by your department.

 Cashing Petty Cash

-- Provide your name, department and phone number by email to Jean Forward or Michael Chan, 48 hours prior to cashing your cheque at the bank.
+- Provide your name, department and phone number by email to Otto Wong, 48 hours prior to cashing your cheque at the bank.

-- Requires two pieces of identification (1 photo identification (driver's license or passport) and your UBC Faculty/Staff card).
+- Requires two pieces of identification (driver's license, passport, UBC Faculty/Staff card)

 Cashing petty cash greater than $500:

 - Deposit the petty cash cheque into the custodian’s personal bank account.

 - Withdraw the cash from the bank account.

 - Follow the "Establishing a New Petty Cash" procedure.

 - Enter the amount you want the petty cash increased by.